Jskeen5822/BidBuilder/apps/frontend/README.md

 # Frontend

-This folder contains frontend code for the BidBuilder project.
+This folder contains frontend code for the Bidzilla project.